dariaomelkina/MacOS_drivers_instruction/README.md

 ```
 This method will be called, when the system will be ready to process information from the device.

-In these method driver performs all the various start up tasks: variables initializations, changing device settings,
+In this method driver performs all the various start up tasks: variables initializations, changing device settings,
 allocating memory for data buffers, et cetera.

 Now let's add some start up tasks to the code.
 This code is based on the sample from [5].